 Alternative language or format

-If you require any information in an alternative language or format ( e.g. hard copy, large print) or as a Word document for use with spoken text software, please contact the Equalities team.
+If you require any information in an alternative language or format (such as: hard copy, large print) or as a Word document for use with spoken text software, please contact the equalities team.